oracle/odpi/doc/src/functions/dpiPool.rst

     **pool** [IN] -- a reference to the pool from which the number of open sessions is to be retrieved.
 If the reference is NULL or invalid an error is returned.

     **value** [OUT] -- a pointer to the value which will be populated upon successful completion of this function.

+.. function:: int dpiPool_getPingInterval(dpiPool* pool, int* value)

+    Returns the ping interval duration (in seconds), which is used to check the healthiness of idle connections before getting checked out.
+A negative value indicates this check is disabled.

+    **pool** [IN] -- a reference to the pool from which the ping interval is to be retrieved.
+If the reference is NULL or invalid an error is returned.

+    **value** [OUT] -- a pointer to the value which will be populated upon successful completion of this function.